Ferrinis: Career

-In 2020, Ferrinis, have released a new music video for their song "Roulette" on YouTube.
-The video features a special guest appearance by The Mask, voiced by Pino Quartullo, a dubber for Jim Carrey and others.
-"Roulette" follows the success of "Davy Crockett," which has garnered over 211,000 YouTube views and half a million Spotify plays.
+In 2020, Ferrinis, released a music video for their song "Roulette" on YouTube.
+The video features a guest appearance by The Mask, voiced by Pino Quartullo, a dubber for Jim Carrey and others.
+"Roulette" followed "Davy Crockett".
 The song explores the theme of gambling addiction, and the video was filmed at the Titano Gaming Hall in San Marino and the Francesco Baracca Aeroclub in Lugo.
 The video follows the story of two outlaws (The Ferrinis) who have been banned from all casinos except one located in South America.
 They travel there, where they are greeted and accompanied by The Mask.

-In 2022, Ferrinis achieved significant success on the Italian Dance Charts and gained a large following on digital music platforms, with their streams reaching into the millions.
-The duo has also performed at numerous major events in Italy, including the Holi Dance Festival and the GNX Arena.
+In 2022, Ferrinis had singles on the Italian Dance Charts.
+The duo has also performed in Italy at the Holi Dance Festival and the GNX Arena.
+In 2023, they released the single "Dominadora".